secretstartups/handbook/support/license-and-renewals/workflows/working_with_reseller_related_requests.html.md

 ### Handling the ticket

- tickets from customers who purchased through resellers are often seen in the following scenarios:
+ Tickets from customers who purchased through resellers are often seen in the following scenarios:

 - Cannot sign into to Customers Portal or Resetting password for Customers Portal is not working
 - License cannot upload because there's true-up